aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/6000-cleanup.md

 +++
-title = "Cleanup Stacks"
+title = "Cleanup"
 weight = 160
 +++

-To cleanup the stacks from the previous workshops, navigate to the [Cloudformation Console](https://console.aws.amazon.com/cloudformation), select your stacks, and hit "Delete".
-This may take some time, but should clean up all your resources.
+To clean up the stacks from this workshop, navigate to the [Cloudformation Console](https://console.aws.amazon.com/cloudformation), select your stacks, and hit "Delete".
+This may take some time.